 Then punctually at 3 p.m. come the Blue Angels: flying in low over the Golden Gate Bridge, then dividing up to amaze the crowd, swooping and diving in tight formations, wingtips almost touching.
 The scariest part: two solo pilots flying straight at each other at incredible speeds, and flipping sideways or one one above the other at the last millisecond.
 You can feel the roar of the engines through your whole body!

 The pilots do one outrageous maneuver after another: four planes flying in a tight clump, with two upside down, and their riskiest stunt, five planes do a complete inside loop in locked in a tight diamond pattern.
 They do some "sneak-up-on-the-crowd" stuff, too.
 Lots of fun, but kind of nail-biting at the same time.
 Sort of like watching a firework display, with the oohs and aahs of the crowd after every amazing stunt- only much better!

-Below is a photo of Major Collins about to taxi out at a 2009 air show.
+Below is a photo of Major Collins about to taxi out at an air show.

 You can see the show from anywhere along the entire waterfront, from Pier 39 all the way to the Golden Gate Bridge.
 However, some spots are a lot better than others, for various reasons.

 Here are my Criteria for Best Viewing Areas: